 By Talaera Team on Jan 14, 2021 6:35:04 AM

 Talaera Talks is back with a new episode!
-Get communication advice and tips to express yourself effectively and with confidence in English in professional settings.
+Get communication advice and tips to express yourself effectively and with confidence in English in professional settings and ultimately ensure effective workplace communication.
 We've broken it down into three important blocks:

 - #1 Being heard: Learn opening sentences, interrupt politely, and return to your topic at the right time